ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

     - ensemble member (key: ensemble)
     - time range (e.g. key-value-pair: start_year: 1982, end_year: 1990)
     - model grid (for CMIP6 data only, key: grid)
-    - alias (key: alias; use the alias for e.g. a more human readable name)
+    - alias (key: alias; use the alias for e.g. a more human readable name for the dataset)

   - preprocessors: lines 25-28